Taludas/WholesomeHaciendaHaul/Readme.md

 * Hacienda Townhall
 * Hacienda Border Wall Semi-Automatic and manual → read below!
 * One quick word on the topic of the semi-automatic outer wall.
 Since the Anno Code only allows for ornaments to be in the middle of the decal to snap automatically into the right place, I had to use a trick.
 You have to build a two tile wide corridor of wall first.
 Afterwards you can safely delete the inner circle and the outer one will stay connected the right way!

+### Mod Tweaks through iModYourAnno

+If you use the [iModYourAnno Anno Mod Manager](https://github.com/anno-mods/iModYourAnno) you will find a tweakin tab in it.
+There are several options to tweak some gameplay elements of this mod.
+For example you can toggle wheter the Hacienda Farms require a fertility.
+Or what recipe the winery uses.
+With regards to the policies you can decide to either use the vanilla ones or my modded ones and you can specify the required Attractivness amount needed to unlock these.
+If you want the full experience, I suggest you switch every toggle option to 'on'.
+The value tweaking is up to your own liking.
+Feel free to experiment with your own numbers.
+Always remember to save you changes and delete the Cache Folder inside your mods folder afterwards.

 ### Bugfixes
 - Hacienda Main Building removed from the ItemEffectTargetPool “All Hacienda Buildings” so that it can’t be boosted by Items which affect “All Production Buildings”.